Hector-Mauricio-Castaneda-Cortes/FEL_S2E_STFC/README.md

          -- Implementation of the gen_outplot_single within the script (similar to the implementation in OCELOT): This function is called when the simulations are not set to be in statistical mode (number of noise realisations =1).
 The function supports the plotting of a single run (slice properties at the end of the undulator and mean and peak power and energy as a function of z), scan over quads (quadf).
 When I did the scan over wavelengths, the routine stops working (work in progress). it generates 9 png plots in a separate folder called 'results'

 Before the script is used, you need to replace the following scripts within ocelot:
   - /ocelot/adaptors/genesis.py
   - /ocelot/utils/xfel_utils.py
   - /ocelot/gui/genesis_plot.py
-by the versions that have been updated within this repository Delete the files
+by the versions that have been updated within this repository.
+Delete the files
    - /ocelot/adaptors/genesis.pyc
    - /ocelot/utils/xfel_utils.pyc
    - /ocelot/gui/genesis_plot.pyc